jsborjesson/passwords/source/Background.md

 safe, but they just want to get into their stuff as smoothly as possible, and be confident that nobody else will. **Is this really their problem?**

-Is passwords as security a necessary evil, or is it just us developers being lazy?
+Are passwords as security a necessary evil, or is it just us developers being lazy?
 Passwords has been the default form of security for as long as I've been alive, I think it's time for a more sensible default.